mekel16/tranlate-app-polyglotAI-solo-project/README.md

 const languageRadios = document.getElementsByName("language");
 let selectedLanguage = null;

+// Check if text is filled
-// Validasi apakah teks sudah diisi if (typeof text !== "string" || !text.trim()) {
+if (typeof text !== "string" || !text.trim()) {
   alert("Please enter some text.");
   return;
 }

+// Find the selected language
-// Mencari bahasa yang dipilih for (let radio of languageRadios) {
+for (let radio of languageRadios) {
   if (radio.checked) {
     selectedLanguage = radio.value;